Le Tigre

-Le Tigre (/lə ˈtiːɡrə/, [lə tiɡʁ]; French for "The Tiger") is an American electronic rock band formed by Kathleen Hanna (of Bikini Kill), Johanna Fateman and Sadie Benning in 1998 in New York City.
-Benning left in 2000 and was replaced by JD Samson for the rest of the group's existence.
+Le Tigre (/lə ˈtiːɡrə/, [lə tiɡʁ]; French for "The Tiger") is an American art punk and riot grrrl band formed by Kathleen Hanna (of Bikini Kill), Johanna Fateman and Sadie Benning in 1998 in New York City.
+Benning left in 2000 and was replaced by JD Samson.
 They mixed punk's directness and politics with playful samples, eclectic pop, and lo-fi electronics.
+Like with many bands in and from the riot grrrl movement, many of the lyrics addressed feminist themes and ideas.
 The group also added multimedia and performance art elements to their live shows, which often featured support from like-minded acts such as the Need.

+The band released three full-length albums and toured extensively until 2007, when they announced a hiatus due to exhaustion.
+After a series of brief reunions to work with artists like Christina Aguilera and Pussy Riot, the band reunited in 2023 for a largely sold out tour of Europe and North America.
+They have been the subject of several controversies, including criticism for their participation in the trans-exclusionary Michigan Womyn's Music Festival in the early 2000s, and a 2021 copyright infringement lawsuit targeting their most popular song, "Deceptacon" (1999).

 History

 1998–2000: Formation and Le Tigre

 Following the breakup of Bikini Kill in 1998, Kathleen Hanna released a solo album under the pseudonym Julie Ruin and moved to New York, where she wanted to perform Julie Ruin songs live.
 Not wanting to perform the material alone, she recruited Johanna Fateman, whom Hanna had known since meeting at a Bikini Kill concert several years prior.
 Sadie Benning, who had helped Hanna make a music video for the Julie Ruin song "Aerobicide", also joined in order to help with visuals and translating the music into performable material.
-These performances never happened.
+These performances never happened, and instead resulted in the formation of a new band entirely, Le Tigre.